tarapitha/casio_fx/README.md

 The utilities were tested and will work with **fx-7700GB** and **fx-7700GE** models for communicating only programs.
 Only monochrome screendump was tested to work with **CFX-9850G**.
-To be clear, no other data communication functions are currently implemented, as I wrote the utility primarily for Casio fx-7700GB.
-This model has functionality to transmit and receive programs only.
+To be clear, no other data communication functions are currently implemented, as the utility is written primarily for Casio fx-7700GB.
+The latter has the functionality to transmit and receive programs only.